Diagnose and Replace a Defective Hard Drive (Linux Dedicated Server with Software RAID)

 unused devices: <none>

-In the following example, a defective hard drive is still included in the RAID:
+In the following example, a defective disk is still mounted in the RAID:

 Personalities : [raid1]